eaobservatory/hedwig/doc/admin/review_process.rst

 this message will include an invitation code which they can use to register or add to an existing account.

+The email message will also show the review deadline, if one has been set for external reviews on the :doc:`review deadlines <review_deadline>` page for this review process.
+It is therefore recommended that the deadlines be configured before external reviewers are invited.
+Please check that the review deadline is shown correctly on the reviewer add page before selecting or inviting a reviewer.

 .. image:: image/reviewer_external.png